2015 Ukrainian local elections: Background

 The campaign for the elections started on 5 September 2015.
 But since the start of the summer political advertising had begun to increase rapidly.
 This was marred with a sharp rise of handouts by potential candidates.
 Local issues were ignored by parties, who focused on national issues.
-According to Depo.ua and the Committee of Voters of Ukraine political parties spend at least $82 million on campaigning.
+According to Depo.ua and the Committee of Voters of Ukraine, political parties spend at least $82 million on campaigning.
 They claim that during the last two months of the campaign political parties rented 75 percent of Ukraine's 20,000 billboards.

 More than 350,000 candidates (representing 132 political parties or as an independent candidate) were electable for 168,450 positions of mayors of cities, villages and settlements and for deputies of village, settlement, city, city district, district and 1,600 regional council seats in 22 regional councils.
-A candidate did not have to live in a constituency where she/he was electable.
+Candidates did not have to live in a constituency where they were sought office.

 Elections in Crimea and Donbas

 Because of the March 2014 unilateral annexation of Crimea by Russia, the elections could not be held throughout Crimea.

 With the ongoing Russian aggression against Ukraine in Donbas, elections were not held in regional councils and some parts of Donetsk and Luhansk oblasts.

-On 25 October 2015, the elections were not be held in certain government-held towns (in south-east Ukraine) close to the frontline because (it was believed in August 2015) there "voting may be dangerous to people's lives".
+On 25 October 2015, the elections were not held in certain government-held towns (in south-east Ukraine) close to the frontline because (it was believed in August 2015) there "voting may be dangerous to people's lives".
 These towns include Avdiivka, Marinka, Artemivsk and Kostiantynivka.
 While in other towns near the frontline, like Mariupol, the elections were decided to be held.

 Changes in the law

 Parties registered 365 days before the election and who had not changed their name 180 days before the election were allowed to participate in the elections.
 On 14 July 2015, the Ukrainian parliament passed a new law regarding the local elections in the country.
-This law uprated the election threshold from 3% to 5% (in order to get any seats in the council a party has to score 5% of the total vote of the election).
+This law upgraded the election threshold from 3% to 5% (in order to get any seats in the council a party has to score 5% of the total vote of the election).
 It also introduced three electoral systems for (these) local elections: